hyperfine transition frequency of caesium-133

 SI defining constant

-The numerical value of the frequency of the radiation that is produced when an unperturbed atom of caesium-133 undergoes a hyperfine transition in its ground state is defined to be exactly 9 192 631 770 when expressed in the unit hertz, or s-1.
-It is denoted by the symbol ΔνCs.
+The numerical value of the caesium frequency ΔνCs, the frequency of radiation that is produced when an atom of caesium-133 in its unperturbed ground state undergoes a hyperfine transition, is defined to be exactly 9 192 631 770 when expressed in the unit hertz, or s-1.

-The hyperfine transition frequency of the caesium 133 atom, ΔνCs, forms the basis for the definition of the second.
+The hyperfine transition frequency of the caesium-133 atom, ΔνCs, forms the basis for the definition of the unit of time, the second.

 Nature